 If a former employee or survivor has passed away, please see this Help file: Change of Personal Information Checklist

-It's 2017 NRPC Membership Renewal Time - Memberships for 2017 are valid from 1 Oct 2016 through to 31 March 2018.
-Payments made now are valid for the 2017 membership year.
+NRPC Membership Renewals are NOT Required - Existing members of the NRPC will have their current memberships extended for fiscal year 2018 for free.
+Any past members who let their membership lapse can re-join for the standard fee of $20 by 31 December 2017.
 Only members are able to access the Members Only section to see newsletters and other information and only members have the right to vote on issues tabled by the NRPC.
 Check your membership status by logging on and then clicking "My Subscription" in the menu at the bottom of the page.
-2016 memberships expire on March 31, 2017.

 Information Sessions re First Dispersement: See the "Latest Developments" tab at the Koskie Minsky website for details on time and locations.https://kmlaw.ca/cases/nortel-networks-corporation/